Rebels retreat as Congo army captures eastern strongholds

 In Rutshuru, jubilant crowds welcomed Congolese soldiers and U.N. peacekeepers who began patrolling the town on Monday, a Reuters reporter said.
 The Congolese army has occupied a building that had served as the rebel headquarters.

-A Congo army spokesman said government forces were awaiting orders to attack rebels who had fled towards Bunagana, a town near the Ugandan and Rwandan borders.
+A Congo army spokesman told Reuters government forces were awaiting orders to attack rebels who had fled towards Bunagana, a town near the Ugandan and Rwandan borders.

-Rwanda said on Friday it could respond militarily if more Congolese shells landed on its territory - making army operations near the border extremely sensitive.
+U.N. officials have accused Rwanda of supporting the rebels, charges which Kigali strongly denies.
+Rwanda said on Friday that Congolese government shells had landed in its territory and warned it could respond military - making army operations near the border extremely sensitive.

 Congolese military sources say M23 has been weakened by desertions, with at least 40 rebels taking advantage of a corridor created by the government to allow then to flee over the weekend.